-- Height: average growth of over 1 inch each month
+- Height: average growth of about 1 inch each month

-• Head size: average growth of about ½ inch each month
+- Head size: average growth of about 0.5 inches each month

 As your baby begins to grow, you will notice new and exciting abilities that develop.
 Babies at this age begin to relax the tight muscle tone of newborns and begin extending their arms and legs more.
 While babies may progress at different rates, the following are some of the common milestones your baby may reach in this age group:

 - Some of the newborn protective reflexes begin to disappear

 - Neck muscles become stronger, head bobs then is held erect

 - Turns head from side to side when placed on abdomen

 - Looks at hands

 - Follows light, faces, objects